AmbassadorGraveyard/ambassador-android-sdk/README.md

 ### Modifying Sharing Options

-Any sharing method can be disabled or reordered.
-An array is stored in customValues.xml for you to do this.
-The keys allowed are Facebook, Twitter, LinkedIn, Email, and SMS.
-Keys are _not_ case sensitive.
+Any sharing method can be disabled or reordered in customValues.xml.
+The share methods allowed are Facebook, Twitter, LinkedIn, Email, and SMS.
+These strings are _not_ case sensitive.

 <img src="screenshots/socialArray.png" />

 #### Disabling Sharing Options

-To disable a social option, remove it from the array.
+To disable a sharing method, remove it from the array.

 <img src="screenshots/disableIconValues.png" />